Every evil plan needs SUPPLIES

-I’ve had folks reach out to me for intel on supplies and although I do not have an amazing state secret to share about how I procure all my sweaters, I DO have some worthy business suppliers and recommendations for other things that go into my art, such as machines, thread, needles, etc… None of these are affiliate links, so I receive nothing if you purchase anything from any of these links.
+I’ve had folks reach out to me for intel on supplies and although I do not have an amazing state secret to share about how I procure all my sweaters, I do have some worthy business suppliers and recommendations for other things that go into my art, such as machines, thread, needles, etc… None of these are affiliate links, so I receive nothing if you purchase anything from any of these links.
 I don't mind - just trying to be helpful.
 If you do find info here at all useful, show me some social media love and follow my Facebook page.
 If you don't have Facebook, you can follow me on Instagram, or be part of my Pinterest community (lots of sewing tips on my sewing board!).
 I rely on word-of-mouth, so your social media support costs you nothing to provide and means SO much to me. 💓

 Machines: